jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 <img src="https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg" alt="The Clean Architecture" title="Image Source: https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html" width = "55%" align="right" style="padding-right: 35px;">

 Bob Martin adds a few more layers to Clean Architecture than Cockburn does in Hexagonal Architecture.
 Martin depicts dependency from the outer most **Frameworks and Drivers** ring pointing inward toward the **Interface Adapters** ring.
-I think this is the wrong direction as I mentioned in the [Frameworks and Drivers](https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html#frameworks-and-drivers) section of the comparision blog.
+I think this is the wrong direction as I mentioned in the [Frameworks and Drivers](https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html#frameworks-and-drivers) section of the comparison blog.
 I represent this boundary as a Purple Hexagon, and in my diagrams the knowledge and dependency arrows point outward.
 My outward arrows will become important later.